.

 It didn’t happen overnight, but thanks to your business acumen and a strong support team, your start-up anatomic pathology practice or reference laboratory has matured and blossomed into a successful business with a solid client base and an equally solid reputation.

-Going from start-up to established had its own special set of challenges, and if the goal is to turn this mid-sized medical laboratory into a thriving large-scale operation, there will be new barriers and threats to overcome.
-With that in mind, here are a few suggestions to help facilitate the desired growth and expansion of your laboratory.
+Going from start-up to established had its own set of challenges, so if the goal is to turn this mid-sized medical laboratory into a thriving large-scale operation, there will be new barriers and threats to overcome.

 Avoid Paralysis by Laboratory Analysis

-But what if this collective engagement fails to reach a consensus and creates decision-making paralysis?
+But what if this collective engagement fails to reach a consensus and instead creates decision-making paralysis?
 What then?

 Laboratory Analysis